christophstrasen/WorldObserver/docs_internal/zombie_observations.md

 - Which stable id exists (`getID` / `getOnlineID` / …) and its behavior in SP
 - Position getters (`getX/getY/getZ`) return what we expect (tile coords)
 - Any cheap “visible” predicate if we later want `zombies.vision`
+- Validate `zRange` behavior: quick loop that prints `abs(z - playerZ)` distribution to ensure the field matches our definition.
+- Note: Run these in the PZ console; do not ship any runtime changes for Phase A.

 ### Phase B — Add the fact family (v1)